Peter Ndlovu: Coaching career

 In 2011, Ndlovu became the assistant manager of the Zimbabwe national team.

-In 2013, Ndlouv returned to Mamelodi Sundowns as the club's team manager.
+In 2013, Ndlovu returned to Mamelodi Sundowns as the club's team manager.

 Personal life

 Peter's brothers, Adam and Madinda, were also international players.
 The brothers played on the streets of Makokoba, Zimbabwe, where they grew up.
 Peter also played in both his primary (Lotshe Primary) and secondary (Mzilikazi) schools and his hometown team Highlanders before joining Coventry in 1991.

 His surname is commonly mispronounced by British commentators and, as a result, fans as well.
 Throughout his career, he was referred to as 'Und-luv', when in fact, the pronunciation of his surname is closer to 'Nd-lo-vu'.

 Ndlovu was left in a "critical" condition in hospital after a car crash near the Victoria Falls Airport in Zimbabwe on 16 December 2012.
 Ndlovu's BMW X5 had suffered a tyre blow out which caused it to come off the road and hit a tree.
 He suffered internal injuries, head injuries, broken ribs and a broken leg and his brother Adam and a female passenger were killed.
 Ndlovu subsequently faced trial the following March for culpable homicide, with the prosecution claiming he was responsible for failing to control his car properly.
 He was acquitted in April 2013, with the court citing a lack of evidence to prove Ndlovu's responsibility.

+In 2023, Ndlovu was involved in a legal dispute over child maintenance, during which he stated that he had 13 children.